apalrd/tayga/README.md

 # Installation & Basic Configuration

 Pre-built statically linked binaries are available from the [Releases] for amd64 and arm64 architectures.
 Container images are also available.

+# Compiling

 TAYGA requires GNU make to build.
 If you would like to run the test suite, see [Test Documentation](test/index.md) for additional dependencies.